PixelBumper/global-game-jam-01-2017/README.md

 2. Ensure that there is at most one person working on a prefab
 3. Ensure that there is at most one person working on each game scene

-    -> if you need one of the scenes to adjust your prefabs, create a copy of it and append your name
+    -> if you need one of the scenes to adjust a prefab, create a copy of that scene

-    -> save your changes by applying them to the prefabs
+    -> save prefabs changes by clicking the apply button

 ## Recomendations